 In the same way that we buy organic produce free of pesticides, buying organic sheets ensures that the materials used in the product are grown free of pesticides.

 What’s up with the Thread Count?

 The thread count measures how many threads are woven into 1 square inch of fabric.
 The fabric is woven in a criss-cross pattern.
 Vertical strands are called warp weave, and horizontal strands are called weft weave.
 Adding the warp weaves and the weft weaves will result in the thread count.

 It lets you know how loosely or tightly woven the sheets are.
 The lower the number, the more loosely woven the fabric is going to be.
 This is more likely to mean potential holes and roughness.
 On the other hand, the higher the count, the more tightly woven the fabric will be.

 Does a higher count = better product?

 Not necessarily.
 The general rule is to look for sheets between 300-500.
-Anything under is likely to feel scratchy or rough, and anything over is likely a tricky calculation made to make you think it’s better quality.
+Anything under 300 may feel scratchy or rough, and anything over may not be necessary.
 Also, some higher thread counts may not be as breathable since they are more tightly woven.
 So, while it can be a helpful indicator of quality, it’s important to look at other factors such as the quality and type of material used, the overall feel, and how and where it was sourced.

 What Type of Organic Sheets Should I Buy?